 The following paragraphs highlight a few of the more important student life policies and opportunities for undergraduate students at OKWU.
-All students are urged to familiarize themselves with the Student Handbook as a more complete resource for student life policy.

 Student Services

 Academic Advisement - Each student is assigned an Academic Advisor upon matriculation to the University.
 The advisor is the student's constant contact for all academic and student service matters.